 How do I get my textbooks and course materials?

 Textbooks are included in the tuition cost for undergraduate courses.
 Textbooks are provided to students on a rental basis and must be returned at the end of the term – unless students wish to purchase them.
 Many online courses use digital course materials; other course materials are shipped to AGS students.
 Pick-up/delivery details will be provided at the beginning of each term.
 Graduate students are responsible for purchasing their own course materials.

 For more information, please call Karla at the bookstore at 828-689-1412 or email email@example.com..

 Any AGS students who plan to come to campus for classes need to register their vehicle and obtain a parking permit at no cost.
 Online students who wish to come to campus periodically to access services may park in guest parking lots (Ammons Field or Ponder Field) without a permit.

 Will I need immunization records?

 Any AGS student enrolled in an on-campus day class* and taking any other class during that semester is required by North Carolina state law to present an adequate immunization record.
 Students taking exclusively online or evening courses are not required to present an immunization record.

 How do I register for classes each semester?

-Your first semester at MHU, you will register through the AGS office.
+Your first semester at MHU, you will register through the admissions office.
 Each semester afterward, in consultation with your advisor, you will register for classes online, through Self-Service.

 Where will my classes be held?